greenonline/TinyTextAdventure_in_ZIL/README.md

   - If this should be a framework-dependent app, add the '/usr/local/bin/zilf.runtimeconfig.json' file and specify the appropriate framework.
 ```

-Hmmm, could end up moving a lot of shite around.
+Hmmm, this could end up moving a lot of files around.
 Running from the `zilf-0.11.1/` directory yields much better results, and a REPL:

 ```none
 % bin/debug/net8.0/zilf